Rebellion of 1510: Background

-The two Liu brothers then sought a new patron and were hired by the magistrate of Zhuozhou to hunt down bandits.
+The magistrate of Zhuozhou then hired the two Liu brothers to hunt down bandits.
 Although they excelled at catching criminals, they continued to engage in robbery.
 Ning Gao continued to pursue them, using spies and leaflets, burning down their houses, imprisoning their wives and children, and destroying their family burial grounds.
-As a result, they were forced to resort to robbery as a means of survival.
-Yang Hu also engaged in both banditry and service to the authorities, initially serving in Ning Gao's guard, before eventually working for the office fighting organized crime in Tianjin.
+They were forced to resort to robbery for survival.
+Yang Hu also engaged in both banditry and service to the authorities, initially serving in Ning's guard before eventually working for the office fighting organized crime in Tianjin.